terraform-compliance/cli/docs/pages/bdd-references/then.md

 ------------------------
 ### [Then](#){: .p-1 .text-red-200} it must have [address](#){: .p-1 .text-green-200 .fw-700} referenced
 `terraform-compliance` mounts resources into each other if they are referenced.
-E.g. an `aws_security_group_rule` onto `aws_security_grouup`.
+E.g. an `aws_security_group_rule` onto `aws_security_group`.
 Some use cases may require to find these references, mount points about which entity is mounted on top of which entity.
 This step can be used in these situations.

 > __Possible sentences :__